- 2 Min read

 Customers were leaving bad reviews on iTunes and our inboxes were flooded with people complaining that the app crashed after they uploaded a picture, that the pictures and products they uploaded and saved disappeared.
 I hated the feeling of people using our product but it not working for them and in general, people being unhappy with what we had built.

-They took the time to leave a bad reviews, they could have just closed the app and carried on with their day.
+They took the time to leave a bad review, they could have just closed the app and carried on with their day.
 But the bad reviews were a data point that illustrated they wanted this product but not in the way it was functioning.

 Don’t throw a negative on a negative.